liuzeming01/XDailyDialog/README.md

 sh build_faiss_index.sh
 ```

-Based on the results of the above construction, we can train the KNN-Chat model we need.
+Based on the results of the above construction, you can train the KNN-Chat model we need.

 ```
 sh train_knn-mt_model.sh